AlexanderDzhoganov/Skylines-Sapphire/MODULE_REFERENCE.md

-## Saphire - Skin module reference
+## Sapphire - Skin module reference

 This document defines the syntax of skin modules.